walter-kai/dexter-contract/README.md

 ## 🎯 Overview

 DCA Dexter Bot is a **sophisticated progressive DCA system** built as a Uniswap V4 hook that enables automated dollar-cost averaging with dynamic take-profit management.
-Unlike traditional batch limit orders, this system implements true DCA semantics with progressive level creation, accumulated position tracking, and intelligent profit-taking.
+This system implements true DCA strategies with progressive level creation, accumulated position tracking, and intelligent profit-taking.

 **Key Features:**
 - **Progressive DCA Execution**: Starts with initial swap, then creates buy levels progressively as price moves